 - Don't your bunny alone for too long.
 It is a social animal and needs company.

-Rabbits and Other Pets
+How Rabbits Get Along With Other Pets

 I get asked from time to time whether rabbits can co-exist with other family pets such as dogs and cats.